Sitting should not have to cause low back pain, and there are things you can do to remedy this annoying problem.

 Why do some people have low back pain after sitting for a while?
 Let’s assume that if your low back hurts after prolonged sitting, it’s not because you recently fell, were in a car or ski accident, or wrenched muscles while lifting something heavy.

-I’m a personal trainer and recommend core strengthening exercises several times a week.
+I’m a former personal trainer and recommend core strengthening exercises several times a week.

 The core is the low back and abdominal regions.
 There are many core strengthening exercises out there.